All those packages have to come from somewhere.

 What About All Those Robots?

-With the accelerating threat of automation, lower-skilled workers are in the greatest danger of becoming obsolete.
+With the accelerating threat of automation, lower-skilled workers are in the greatest danger of becoming obsolete within the next 10-15 years.
 Amazon alone has 45,000 different robots.
 A recent study from the National Bureau of Economic Research found that from 1990 to 2007, every robot added to the workforce resulted in the loss of 3 to 5.6 jobs in the local area.

-Robots in Amazon and other fulfillment center warehouses already move around towers of goods and automatically label packages, with human "pickers" placing items in boxes and spot-checking work.
+Robots in fulfillment center warehouses already move around towers of goods and automatically label packages, with human "pickers" placing items in boxes and spot-checking work.
 The easier the job, the more likely there's a robot being developed to take it.

 Related: Amazon Just Patented a Package-Packer Bot